We’re happy to support your travel preparation!

 Filters

 There are two types of filters I never travel without.
 A polarizer and neutral density.
-Both are available as a screw on filter or a drop in filter for lenses or adapters that have that option.
-I am a dealer for a great filter company, so please just give me a call at (303) 829-9453 or email me at info@cherylopperman.com to order.
-There are so many options, it is best to communicate before you purchase to make sure we select the right products and sizes.
+Both are available as magnetic filters for the front of the lens or as a drop in filter for lenses or adapters that have that option.

 A polarizer is good for eliminating reflections, darkening the blue sky (at certain angles to the sun), and enhancing the colors of rainbows.